On the growth of $L^2$-invariants for sequences of lattices in Lie groups

-By our assumption, $G$ has property (T).
-Hence, $\pi$ has a non-zero invariant vector $u$.
-If $u_n$ be a non-zero component of $u$ in $L^2_0(\mu_n)$, then $u_n$ is $G$-invariant, and it is non-zero for some $n$, a contradiction to the ergodicity of $\mu_n$. \end{proof}

 \begin{proof}[Proof of Theorem \ref {weak2}] Fix a sequence $\Gamma _{n}$ of distinct irreducible lattices in $G$ such that $\mu_n :=\mu_{\Gamma _{n}}$ weakly converges and let $\mu_{\infty}$ be the limit measure.
 An important point here is that $\mu_{\infty}$ is ergodic with respect to the action of every simple factor of $G$.
 By our assumption, if $N$ is any simple factor of $G$ then it has property $(T)$.
-Therefore, by Lemma \ref{lem:ergodiclimit}, $N$ acts ergodically on $\mu_\infty$.
+Therefore, by Theorem \ref{lem:ergodiclimit}, $N$ acts ergodically on $\mu_\infty$.
 Combining this with Theorem \ref{thm:SZ-rk1}, we deduce that either $\mu_\infty = \mu_N$ for a normal subgroup $N \leq G$, or $\mu_\infty = \mu_\Lambda$ for an irreducible lattice $\Lambda < G$.

 Let us start by ruling out the possibility that $\mu_{\infty} = \mu_N$ for any connected normal subgroup of positive dimension.
 Since $N$ is not nilpotent, by Proposition \ref{conv-to-nilpotent} there is a neighborhood $U$ of $N$ in $\sub_G$ that does not contain any lattice.
-Thus, had $\mu_n$ weakly converged to $\mu_N$ we would have
+Thus, if $\mu_n$ weakly converges to $\mu_N$ we would have

 which is absurd.

 Next, we exclude the case that $\mu_{\infty} = \mu _{\Gamma}$ for a lattice $\Gamma$ in $G$.
 By our assumption $G$ has property $(T)$.
 Therefore by a theorem of Leuzinger \cite{Leuzinger} there is a uniform lower bound for $\lambda_1 (\Gamma_n \backslash X) $, the first nonzero eigenvalue of the Laplacian operator on $\Gamma_n \backslash X $.
 Furthermore, since $(\mu_n) $ is not eventually constant the co-volumes of $\Gamma_n $ must tend towards infinity by Wang's Finiteness Theorem \cite[8.1]{wang}.
 Theorem \ref {weak2} then follows from the following lemma.